Djavan-N/sampleStuff/README.md

 # sample

-This is a sample repo with some bash script
+This is a sample repo with some bash scripts to practice git with